koheiw/newsmap/README.md

 Newsmap
 =======

-Newsmap was created to classify news stories according to their geographical focus.
+Semi-supervised Bayesian model for geographical document classification.
 Its [online version](http://newsmap.koheiw.net) has been working since 2011.
 It has first been in Python, but recently implemented in R. This program automatically construct a large geographical dictionary from a corpus of news stories for accurate classification.
 Currently, the **newsmap** package contains seed dictionaries for *English*, *German* and *Japanese* documents.

 The details of the algorithm is explained in [Newsmap: semi-supervised approach to geographical news classification](http://www.tandfonline.com/eprint/dDeyUTBrhxBSSkHPn5uB/full). **newsmap** has also been used in recent social scientific studies: